Salah856/AWS_WhitePapers_Summary/Image_recog_slack.md

 -  Such as Explicit Nudity, Suggestive, Violence, and Visually Disturbing.
 -  You can now detect six new categories: Drugs, Tobacco, Alcohol, Gambling, Rude Gestures, and Hate Symbols.

+- Amazon AppFlow is a fully managed integration service that enables you to securely transfer data between Software-as-a-Service (SaaS) applications like Salesforce, Marketo, Slack, and ServiceNow, and AWS services like S3, Redshift, in just a few clicks.
+-  This solution leverages Amazon AppFlow to capture the content posted in Slack channels for analysis using Amazon Rekognition.

+- It's supposed that reader of this document has an account/workspace on AWS and Slack, also S3 bucket accessibility.
+-

 ### References